 - Print and place required signage (printable signs can be downloaded from Helpful Materials section below).
 Also, have the packaging with ingredient list available for any commercial food products you hand out.
 Signs include:

 - VegFund sponsorship sign

-Read about the activists who table at the Humane Society of Boulder Valley’s annual fundraiser, the Doggie Dash, a two-mile fun run that attracts 1,000 participants.
-Learn how offering vegan breakfast samples helped spark conversations with shelter animal supporters about making compassionate food choices to help all animals.
+Read about activists who tabled at the Humane Society of Boulder Valley’s annual fundraiser, the Doggie Dash, a fun run that attracts 1,000 participants.
+Their vegan breakfast samples sparked conversations with animal shelter supporters about making compassionate food choices to help all animals.